Cessna

 they were

-there).
-In the US, the trainer variant became the
+known as the Crane.
+In the US, the trainer variant

-AT-17 and the light transport was the UC-78.
+AT-17 and the light

+transport was the UC-78.
 Officially the type

-was known as the Bobcat, but most air force types refer to it (somewhat
+was known as the Bobcat, but most air force types

 affectionately) as the "Bamboo Bomber", although bamboo it was

-not.
-(Maybe spruce or pine,
+(Maybe spruce or pine, but not

 shot was taken at